-Develop your high-performance controller (HPC) with our already-on-the-road, rich development tools for EB’s Adaptive AUTOSAR implementation supporting various operating systems.
-EB offers a Linux operating system and hypervisor as part of our EB corbos product line.
+Develop your high-performance controller (HPC) with our already-on-the-road, rich development tools for Elektrobit’s Adaptive AUTOSAR implementation supporting various operating systems.
+Elektrobit offers a Linux operating system and hypervisor as part of our EB corbos product line.

 Adaptive AUTOSAR is the new standard for architectures built on high-performance controllers (HPCs), providing support for interconnectivity and real-time updates.
 High-performance controllers, powered by a multi-core processor, form the heart of the next-generation automotive functional architecture.

 Read more about the AUTOSAR Adaptive Platform

 The automotive industry is undergoing disruptive change and manufacturers must rely on a trusted partner in building next-generation automotive architectures.
 The classic vehicle is being transformed into a software-defined Internet of Things (IoT) device.
 Personalization, connectivity, and mobility-as-a-service are becoming more and more important for drivers and passengers.
 The amount of software in vehicles will continue to increase.
 The future of driving depends on re-designing the core architecture of the car as well as re-thinking the software that powers it.
 Developments such as connectivity, smart devices, e-mobility, and automated driving place high demands on the in-vehicle network architecture.

 Automated driving functions, in particular, call for incredibly powerful electronic control units (ECUs).
 The more driving tasks the software assumes and the more connections there are to the outside world, the greater the demand on these ECUs is.

 Functional safety and security create additional requirements for future software architectures.
 Safety systems must work reliably to ensure human safety, even in the case of a malfunction or an accident.

 To accommodate these increasing demands and changing needs, the vehicle architecture is evolving, moving from complex distributed systems to consolidated, high-performance central and zonal architectures.
 Future platforms will communicate via service-orientated paradigms that allow flexible updating and localization.

 Adaptive AUTOSAR, where safety meets performance